What is Nevus (Mole, Birthmark)?

 What kind of tests can I undergo?

-As a precaution, you or your doctor might measure the mole and/or take pictures of it every year to check if it is increasing in size.
+As a precaution, you and your doctor might measure the mole and/or take pictures of it frequently to check if it is increasing in size.
 A sudden size increase could indicate that the mole has turned into skin cancer, and it would need to be excised if it had.
 A skin biopsy, where a section of the mole is removed for testing, could also help to determine if there are any cancer cells present.

 What are the treatment options?